-• Child/Adolescent Group Therapy: Interns co-lead a group in the Child and Adolescent Outpatient Services, either with a staff member or another intern/extern.
+- Child/Adolescent Group Therapy: Psychologists-in-training co-lead a group in the Child & Adolescent Outpatient Services, either with a staff member or another psychologists-in-training.
 Groups may focus on particular age ranges, diagnostic categories, skills, or content areas.
-Interns might also develop a group for a selected population of their interest.
-Supervision will be provided by the staff member who is the co-therapist, or by an assigned supervisor, if interns lead a group together as well as supervision through group seminar.

-- Parenting Skills Group: Interns will lead or co-lead a parenting group in the Child and Adolescent Outpatient Services.
+Psychologists-in-training might also develop a group for a selected population of their interest.
+Supervision will be provided by the staff member who is the co-therapist, or by an assigned supervisor, if psychologists-in-training lead a group together as well as supervision through group seminar. - Parenting Skills Group: Psychologists-in-training will lead or co-lead a parenting group in the Child & Adolescent Outpatient Services.
 The groups will utilize a curriculum focusing on enhancing and developing parenting skills of parents with children ages 4-12 or adolescents ages 13-16.
 Groups will include the use of reading materials, verbal discussions, activities, visual aids and homework.
 Groups will be held in either English or Spanish.
-During a Spanish speaking term of a group, interns, who are not fluent in Spanish, may run a parallel group in English with the guidance, structured curriculum, and supervision. - Adult Group Therapy: Interns co-lead a group in the Adult Outpatient Services, either with a staff member or another intern.
+During a Spanish speaking term of a group, psychologists-in-training, who are not fluent in Spanish, may run a parallel group in English with the guidance, structured curriculum, and supervision. - Adult Group Therapy: Psychologists-in-training co-lead a group in the Adult Outpatient Services, either with a staff member or another psychologist-in-training.
 Groups may be focused on particular diagnostic categories, skills, or particular content areas.
-Interns might also develop a group for a selected population of their interest.
-Supervision will be provided by the staff member who is the co-therapist, or by an assigned supervisor, if interns lead a group together.
+Psychologists-in-training might also develop a group for a selected population of their interest.
+Supervision will be provided by the staff member who is the co-therapist, or by an assigned supervisor, if psychologists-in-training lead a group together.